keydoesthings/ezmem/README.md

 # ezmem
-a lightweight noninvasive memory profiler
+a lightweight noninvasive memory profiler for c89

 ./build.sh in root directory to build library, then copy libezmem.a into your lib/ directory and ezmem.h into your include/ directory